KAndersonUS/clearlog/README.md

 #clearlog

-clearlog is a convenience logger for node, written to help produce human-readable logs, separate from cluttered stdout.
+clearlog is a convenience logger for node, written to help produce clear, human-readable logs, separate from cluttered stdout.
 Nothing fancy.

 The output is whatever you want it to be, preceeded by a custom timestamp and importance marker then appended to the log file.